Erasmus +

 What is the objective?
 To measure the acquisition of language skills during your mobility.

-The International Relations and Regional Cooperation Department is responsible for sending these tests.
+The International Relations and Regional Cooperation Department (SRICR) is responsible for sending these tests.

 Download the language test presentation